 2. Have your audience in mind

-This way you will make sure they enjoy looking at your brand, reading your content on your website, and ultimately keep you in mind for future reference.
+This way you will know they enjoy looking at your brand, reading your content on your website, and ultimately keep you in mind for future reference.

 3. Make sure it’s easy to read

 Make absolutely sure that the font you are using is easy to read.
-Most of the time, if someone doesn’t get it, they will not take the time to figure it out, they will just move on.
+If someone doesn’t get it, they will not take the time to figure it out, they will just move on.
 Don’t lose customers or readers because of it.

 4. Break the rules

 Like I mentioned before, there are some rules that designers like to follow when designing a logo or website.
 Here’s the thing, part of being a creative involves breaking the rules.
 To explore your own style and go with the flow.

 Don’t be scared to play with the fonts you like.
 The important part here is that it looks good, it’s easy to read and that it reflects the style of your brand.

 There are a lot of free fonts out there that you can use.
 While this is the best for your website, if you are working on your logo design and branding, investing in a nice font is a good idea.

 You can stick to a specific budget and still have that gorgeous font you love.